Home

 Climate -- The plant comes from about 2600 to 3000 meter elevation, where temperatures are mild or cool all year.
 I have no information on how it will do in warm conditions, but i suspect it might be unhappy if temperatures regularly get above the low 80s (28 degrees C), especially if nights are warm (above 65°F / 18°C).
 The roots of mature plants probably can handle down to the mid-20s F (-4 degrees C) but it's best to protect it from freezing temperatures, especially younger plants.
 Over about 40% humidity is best.
 Indoors, the plant may stay evergreen unless exposed to very cool temperatures, which may cause dormancy.

-Lighting -- This forest plant prefers filtered sunlight or weak sun.
+Lighting -- This forest plant prefers filtered sunlight or weaker sun.
 Protect it from strong sun exposure.

 Watering -- The roots like to be kept moist (but not drenched).
 So aim to keep the soil evenly moistened.
 When the plant is dormant, reduce watering, but don't let the soil dry out.